FeiLiuEM/RoseTTAFold-local-server/README.md

 # RoseTTAFold-local-server

-It is a simple local server of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).
+It is a simple local server of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold) or [RoseTTAFold2](https://github.com/uw-ipd/RoseTTAFold2).
 Ubuntu ≥ 20.04 is recommended.
 Remember change the folder path in the code before running it.

 ## Environment: